 FOURTH POSTGRADUATE YEAR

 The exposure to clinical surgery is intensified in the final two years of training.
-Residents are assigned to the General Surgical Service at NuHealth and to the Surgical Oncology/Colorectal Surgery Service at SNCH for the entire fourth year, except for a one-month rotation on the Cardiovascular Thoracic service at Long Island Jewish Hospital (LIJH).
-During this time, four months are spent as functional Chief Resident on the Trauma Service, where Residents assume complete responsibility for the management of all torso and multiple-system trauma, and independently, under guidance, decide on treatment plans and operate on all patients admitted to that service.
-On the elective Surgical Services, residents at this level are responsible for supervision of preoperative workups and the preparation of patients for operation.
+Residents are assigned to three more blocks at LIJ-FH, with a significant increase in OR responsibilities.
+They spend three additional blocks on the ACS service, honing their clinical skills and diagnostic abilities in the sickest, most severely injured patients.
+They also rotate to Memorial Sloan Kettering for a Surgical Oncology rotation on the pancreatic/hepatobiliary service.
+On the five blocks on the GS service, residents at this level are responsible for supervision of preoperative workups and the preparation of patients for operation.
 Under the guidance of experienced attendings, there is opportunity to exercise independent judgment and to acquire the skills necessary to serve as Chief Resident.
-As part of their teaching responsibility, Senior Residents actively participate in the educational programs for third-year medical students from the State University of New York Health Science Center at Stony Brook (SUNY HSCSB), New York College of Osteopathic Medicine (NYCOM), and the American University of the
+As part of their teaching responsibility, Senior Residents actively participate in the educational programs for third-year medical students and PA students who participate in clerkships in the Department.
+PGY-4 residents function as chief residents whenever the chief is unavailable, including all post-call days.

 FIFTH POSTGRADUATE YEAR